 - Light therapy: it can help a person with serious insomnia.
 Light therapy includes the readjustment of the internal biological clock.

-- CPAP machine: another option in the person suffering from sleep apnoea is the use of continuous positive airway pressure machine.
-The device provides a constant flow of air through a mask and keeps the airway open.
+- CPAP machine: Another option for a person suffering from sleep apnoea is the use of a continuous positive airway pressure machine.
+The device provides a constant flow of air through a mask, keeping the airway open.

 Simple strategies can make a difference and improve your sleep.
 A regular exercise of a half an hour daily exercise makes you fall asleep better at night.
 Another way is to reduce the intake of caffeine, nicotine, and alcohol helps you to sleep better.